HappyPathway/terraform-github-project/README.md

 | <a name="output_security_status"></a> [security\_status](#output\_security\_status) | Security configuration status for all repositories |
 | <a name="output_workspace_file_path"></a> [workspace\_file\_path](#output\_workspace\_file\_path) | Path to the VS Code workspace file in the base repository |
 <!-- END_TF_DOCS -->

+## Project Status Update - Stabilization Phase

+### Current Focus
+The project is in a stabilization phase with the following priorities:

+1. **Test Suite Stabilization**
+   - Critical: All tests must work without GitHub Pro subscription
+   - Required variables (project_prompt, repo_org, project_name) must be properly set in all test cases
+   - Addressing end-to-end test teardown between test runs

+2. **Preparation for Provider Transition**
+   - All prompt and copilot instruction file generation will be moved to a new terraform provider
+   - Freezing development of file generation features
+   - Current file generation remains functional but will be deprecated

+3. **Core Functionality**
+   - Focusing on repository and workspace management stability
+   - Ensuring proper handling of public visibility requirements
+   - Validating core repository configuration features

+### Immediate Action Items
+1. Update test configurations to:
+   - Remove GitHub Pro dependencies
+   - Ensure consistent test variable setup
+   - Fix repository teardown between tests

+2. Document files marked for provider transition:
+   - .github/copilot-instructions.md
+   - .github/prompts/{repo-name}.prompt.md files
+   - Any other prompt-related file generation

+3. Stabilize existing functionality:
+   - Repository creation and configuration
+   - Development environment setup
+   - Workspace configuration

+### Development Guidelines
+- No new features to be added during stabilization
+- All repositories must be public (GitHub Pro limitation)
+- Test cases must include required variables:
+  - project_prompt
+  - repo_org
+  - project_name
+- Run `terraform fmt` after any terraform file changes

+For detailed information about specific features and configurations, please refer to the documentation in the `docs/` directory.